metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 **Event log**
 - Event viewer is built into Windows, it will tell you stuff that no other program can tell you!\
-for example with this tool you can tell if somebody is intruding your firewall
+for example with this tool you can tell if somebody is intruding your firewall.
+- Note that most of data you will see isn't available in firewall logs (even if you enable "log ignored packets"), why is that so?
+I don't know, maybe we should ask Microsoft, anyway, at least here is how to gain this hidden firewall information.
 - Here is sample screenshot, click on image to enlarge:
 ![](https://i.imgur.com/8vo7aYD.png)